arthurfaria/non-Gaussian_Fluctuations/README.md

 ### Repository content

 1. generalized_FP.ipynb
-	- The steady state of the overdamped DLD model and the equilibrium distribution of a standard Brownian motion are obatined considering a external harmonic potential.
+	- We show that in the overdamped regime the position distribution obeys a classical Kramers-Moyal equation that involves an infinite number of higher derivatives, implying that the finite bath correlation length leads to non-Gaussian Markovian noise.
+We analytically solve the equation for a harmonically bound particle and analyze its non-Gaussian diffusion as well as its steady-state properties.
 Algorithm based on finite diference approach to compute derivatives.

 2. EP_FT_non-Gaussian_noise.ipynb
-	- csdc
+	- Detailed and integral fluctuation relations for the nonequilibrium entropy production of these Markov processes in the regime of weak noise.
+As an application, we analyze the properties of driven objects that are locally coupled to a heat bath via a finite-range interaction, by considering an overdamped particle that is pulled by a moving harmonic potential.
+Algorithm based on the numerical integration of stochastic dynamics.

 References: